spacelift-io/user-documentation/docs/vendors/kubernetes/authenticating.md

 ## GCP

 You can use the gcloud CLI to authenticate with a GKE cluster when using the [Spacelift GCP integration](../../integrations/cloud-providers/gcp.md) using the `gcloud container clusters get-credentials` command.
-For this to work, you need to use a custom runner image that has the [gcloud CLI](https://cloud.google.com/sdk/gcloud) and [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl){: rel="nofollow"} installed.
+For this to work, you need to use the `spacelift-io/runner-terraform:gcp-latest` runner image or a custom one that has the [gcloud CLI](https://cloud.google.com/sdk/gcloud){: rel="nofollow"} installed.

 The Spacelift GCP integration automatically generates an access token for your GCP service account, and this token can be used for getting your cluster credentials as well as accessing the cluster.
 To do this, add the following _before init_ hooks to your Stack: